MatteoNY/miosnippets/README.md

 I usually create a folder on my local computer but GitHub is an awesome place to keep it.

 As far as real-life project this is a small snippet.
-My goals are to apply functional programming and use ES2015+ on Angular or React projects.
+My goals us to apply new insights and functional programming as wekk as ti use ES2015+ styles that include Rxjs, (Ngrx)/REDUX on Angular and/or React projects.

+Happy programming!